tapathi34/imagecolordetection/README.md

 # imagecolordetection
-This project is the idententify the top 3 color from colour RGB vlaues and then predict the closet color name for those RGB values
+This project is to idententify the top 3 colors RGB vlaues from the iamge and then predict the closet color name for those RGB values